-- Arbitrators, including technical appeal committee members, shall be entitled to charge fees which shall be fixed by reference to the total amount of time reasonably devoted by each arbitrator/technical appeal committee member to the arbitration/appeal and shall be in accordance with the following scale or such scale as shall be determined by us from time to time: - An hourly rate shall be charged up to a maximum of £150 per hour. - Fractions of an hour after the first hour shall be charged pro rata. - A minimum fee of £100 shall be payable to each arbitrator. - An additional fee of £250 per arbitration will be payable to the Chair.
+Arbitrators, including technical appeal committee members, shall be entitled to charge fees which shall be fixed by reference to the total amount of time reasonably devoted by each arbitrator/technical appeal committee member to the arbitration/appeal and shall be in accordance with the following scale or such scale as shall be determined by us from time to time:

-- The amount in application fees, costs, deposits, etc. we charge will be based upon the amount(s) set out in the Bylaws and Appendix 'C' in the Rulebook current at the date the application was received for arbitration, not the year of the contract(s) concerned or any other version of Appendix 'C'. - Where the tribunal or technical appeal committee find it necessary to obtain legal advice on any matter arising from an arbitration or appeal, reasonable legal fees thereby incurred will be payable as directed in the Award. - At any time after the receipt by us of 'the Request' and from time to time thereafter, the Chair of the tribunal may demand that sums of money be deposited with us by any party to the dispute, by way of deposit against any fees, costs or expenses in connection with or arising out of the arbitration.
+- a An hourly rate shall be charged up to a maximum of £150 per hour. - b Fractions of an hour after the first hour shall be charged pro rata. - c A minimum fee of £100 shall be payable to each arbitrator. - d An additional fee of £250 per arbitration will be payable to the Chair. - The amount in application fees, costs, deposits, etc. we charge will be based upon the amount(s) set out in the Bylaws and Appendix 'C' in the Rulebook current at the date the application was received for arbitration, not the year of the contract(s) concerned or any other version of Appendix 'C'. - Where the tribunal or technical appeal committee find it necessary to obtain legal advice on any matter arising from an arbitration or appeal, reasonable legal fees thereby incurred will be payable as directed in the Award. - At any time after the receipt by us of 'the Request' and from time to time thereafter, the Chair of the tribunal may demand that sums of money be deposited with us by any party to the dispute, by way of deposit against any fees, costs or expenses in connection with or arising out of the arbitration.
 Failure by any party to pay any such sums shall entitle the tribunal to suspend or discontinue the arbitration proceedings until such sums are paid. - When an Award is presented for stamping in accordance with Bylaw 309 each arbitrator or technical appeal committee member shall invoice us for all fees, clearly stating their applicable hourly rate.
-Arbitrators are required to submit a time sheet in a format approved by the Directors. - The only expenses an arbitrator or technical appeal committee member shall be entitled to claim are courier fees, up to a maximum of £50 unless substantiated with a receipt.
+Arbitrators are required to submit a time sheet in a format approved by the Directors. - The only expenses an arbitrator or technical appeal committee member shall be entitled to claim are courier fees or printing costs, up to a maximum of £80 per courier / print, unless substantiated with a receipt.
 Arbitrators may claim any reasonable; travel expenses, accommodation, subsistence rate, charges and per diem travel rate explicitly agreed in advance with both parties. - 7 The payment of fees and expenses to arbitrators and technical appeal committee members is conditional upon the Association's receipt of the time sheet. - Subject to the foregoing, arbitrators and Appeal Committee members shall be entitled to prompt payment of fees and expenses following release of the Award.
-If, following a review under Bylaw 359 the Directors determine that any fees or expenses are unreasonable, the arbitrators and technical appeal committee members shall act in accordance with the decision of the Directors.
+If, following a review under Bylaw 359 the Directors determine that any fees or expenses are unreasonable, the arbitrators and technical appeal committee members shall act in accordance with the decision of the Directors. - A Tribunal or TAC may issue an order to make an interim payment on account of the arbitrators' costs from the funds contributed by the parties and held by the ICA.
+Such payment may be ordered using the current criteria agreed by the Directors.